 - Continuing education credits: 8 Continuing Legal Education (CLE) credits; Professional Development Hours (PDH) for Engineers, Geologists and Landscape Architects.

 - Certificate of completion (full course attendance required).

 - Course consists of six content sessions, three tours, and two social events.

-- 100% attendance is required to receive certificate of completion (in-person or live stream participation).
+- Attendance of four content sessions required to receive certificate of completion (in-person or live stream participation).

 Questions or need to be invoiced?
 Contact info@mnbrownfields or call 651-328-4402.

 Schedule: All sessions start at 2:00 P.M. and finish by 4:30 P.M.

 Brownfield Redevelopment Primer – September 19 – 701 Xenia Ave South, St. Louis Park, 55416 (WSB)

 - High level overview of brownfield redevelopment process & considerations: site selection, budgets, ROI